tekamolo/Delos/README.md

 # Delos Introduction
 **What is Delos?**

 Delos is a framework aiming to answer a clients need.
 Since it is not possible to use a wellknown frameworks such as `Symfony` or `Laravel` in old systems (php 5.3 and above in few cases), I had to create one in order to accelerate the transformation from a legacy code into a more modern design.
-However I am working to provide a structure supporting only php 7.1 and above.
+However I am working to provide a structure supporting php 7.1 and above and php 8.1 and above.

 The implementation of `Delos` had helped us to implement common programming structure and concepts such as:

 * **MVC** - The separation between backend logic and templates was long ago due.